How to Overcome Laryngitis

 Ax’s been almost 10 days since I came down with paryngitis and I’m feeling almost back to normal. a

-First, make sure you do not speak or sing that alla until you are sure you have your voice back.
-Even after that, take it slowly with some cgentle warm-ups. ai still have not recovered my full range but it is almost normal.
+First, make sure you do not speak or sing at all until you are sure you have your voice back.
+This took me about 4 days.
+Even after that, take it slowly with some gentle war-ups.
+Do not push things at all.
+I still have not recovered my full range but it is almost back normal.

 Drink lots of fluids and eat soup and other soft foods until your throat is better.
 Also rest a lot too.
 I used the time to sleep, do score study and listen to music.